 - Japan – Tokyo, Nagoya, Osaka, Takamatsu, Hiroshima, Fukuoka, Nagasaki, Kumamoto, Kagoshima, Okinawa, Miyako, Ishigaki

 - Singapore – Singapore

 - U.S. Territories – Saipan

 - Vietnam – Da Nang, Nha Trang

-Is HK Express safe?
+Is Hong Kong Express Airline safe?

 And over the last little while, there were a few incidents regarding low-cost carriers: not minor incidences, but horrific accidents.